kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Alcoholic ketoacidosis
 	E. Ureterosigmoidostomy

-#### Answer: ?
+#### Answer: B. Rhabdomyolysis - *FALSE* = E. Ureterosigmoidostomy - TRUE
+- Metabolic acidosis results from the accumulation of non-volatile acids, reduction of renal acid excretion or loss of alkali.
+Anion gap (normal 3–11mmol/L) represents those anions, other than Cl– and HCO3–, necessary to counterbalance Na+ electrically:
+	- Anion gap (AG) (mmol/L) = Na+ (mmol/L) – Cl– (mmol/L) + HCO3– (mmol/L).
+- A normal anion gap (hyperchloraemic) metabolic acidosis results from the loss of bicarbonate-rich fluids from the GI tract (eg diarrhoea or pancreatic or biliary fistula) or kidney (eg renal tubular acidosis, K+– sparing diuretics, carbonic anhydrase inhibitors).
+It may also occur after the administration of HCl or its precursor (eg in parenteral nutrition) and ureterosigmoidostomy.
+Increased AG metabolic acidosis occurs in the setting of toxic ingestions (eg salicylates, methanol, ethylene glycol), rhabdomyolysis, overproduction of endogenous acids (eg lactic acidosis, ketoacidosis) or as a consequence of renal failure.
+Lactic acidosis (normal serum lactate 0.3–1.3mmol/L) represents one of the most common causes of severe metabolic acidosis encountered in the critically ill surgical patient.

 ### Q2.42
-A patient on the surgical ward is noted to have metabolic alkalosis with a urine [Cl] of <15 mmol/L. Which of the following conditions is most likely to be associated with this abnormality?
+A patient on the surgical ward is noted to have _metabolic alkalosis_ with a urine [Cl] of <15 mmol/L. Which of the following conditions is most likely to be associated with this abnormality?

 	A. Nasogastric suctioning
 	B. Mineralocorticoid excess
 	C. Alkali loading
 	D. Concurrent diuretic administration
-	E. Severe hypokalaemia
+	E. Severe hyPOkalaemia

-#### Answer: ?
+#### Answer: C. Alkali loading - *FALSE* = A. Nasogastric suctioning - TRUE
+- Although cause of metabolic alkalosis is usually apparent in surgical patient
+	- Measurement of urinary Cl– concentration may be useful in differentiating disorders
+- Urine Cl– concentration < 15 mmol/L suggests the following causes of Metabolic Alkalosis
+	- Vomiting
+	- Nasogastric suctioning
+	- Post-diuretic administration
+	- Post-hypercapnia
+- Urine Cl– concentration > 20 mmol/L suggests
+	- Mineralocorticoid excess
+	- Alkali loading
+	- Concurrent diuretic administration
+	- Presence of severe hyPOkalaemia

 ### Q2.43
 The ejection fraction is a measurement of the heart's efficiency and can be used to estimate the function of the left ventricle, which pumps blood to the rest of the body.
 In a resting healthy individual the ejection fraction is: